Loading

 Capacity Gained

-training off production line
+training off production

 7 months